Are you the sort of person that stares out at the sheeting rain and thinks ‘Global warming – ha!’

 Effects on Queen mating

 As we know, queen bees mate with drones on the wing in drone congregation areas.
 When weather is wet, neither drones nor queens will fly out to mate.
+Unless of course they are native Irish honey bees – they are used to it.

 Also, virgin queen bees mature 4-8 days after emergence.
 After this they have two weeks to mate successfully.
 That’s not to say that some sort of chitinaceous biological door slams shut making the physical act impossible.
 They can still mate for a time but it becomes less and less likely that they will mate well.
 Such queens can start to lay but they will probably fizzle out quite quickly – sound familiar?